 Since 1 January 2013, the tax deductibility of mortgage loan interest payments for Dutch homeowners has been restricted; interest payments on new mortgage loans can only be deducted if the loan amortises within 30 years on a linear or annuity basis.
-Moreover, the maximum permissible amount of the value of the property of a residential mortgage has been gradually reduced from 104 per cent. in 2014 to 100 per cent. in 2018.
+Moreover, the maximum permissible amount of the value of the property of a residential mortgage has been reduced from 104 per cent. in 2014, to, ultimately, 100 per cent. in 2018.
 In addition to these changes, further restrictions on tax deductibility of mortgage loan interest payments entered into force as of 1 January 2014.
-The tax rate against which the mortgage interest payments may be deducted is being gradually reduced beginning 1 January 2014.
-For taxpayers previously deducting mortgage interest at the highest income tax rate (51.95 per cent. in 2018), the interest deductibility has been reduced by 0.5 percentage points per year to 49.5 percent. in 2018 and will be gradually reduced until the rate is equal to 38 per cent. in 2041.
-The maximum personal mortgage loan eligible for guarantee by the Dutch Homeownership Guarantee Fund (Stichting Waarborgfonds Eigen Woningen), an institution that was founded by the Dutch government in 1993, through the National Mortgage Guarantee Scheme (Nationale Hypotheek Garantie) was reduced to €245,000 in 2015, remained unchanged in 2016, was raised to €247,450 in 2017 and to €265,000 in 2018.
-Changes in governmental policy or regulation with respect to the Dutch housing market could have a material adverse effect on Rabobank Group's business, financial condition and results of operations.
+The tax rate against which the mortgage interest payments may be deducted (the "deductibility maximum") is being gradually reduced since 1 January 2014 with 0.5 per cent. point per year.
+For taxpayers previously deducting mortgage interest at the highest income tax rate, the deductibility maximum is set at 49 per cent. in 2019.
+As per 1 January 2020, the maximum deduction of mortgage interest will be decreased more quickly than the current decrease of 0.5 per cent. point per year.
+From 2020 onwards, the maximum deduction will be reduced by 3 per cent. per year to 37.05 per cent. in 2023.